websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-results/understanding-low-level-search-options.md

 ![Example of results from low level search.](./understanding-low-level-search-options/images/03.png)

-## Displaying Non-Liferay Results
+## Displaying Low Level Search Results

-Liferay's native assets, and customs assets that have implemented a `ModelSummaryContributor`, provide their own display logic that's used by the Search Results widget.
-Low level searches are different, since there's no summary to draw from:
+Assets indexed into the Liferay Company Index (e.g, `liferay-20097`) can implement a `ModelSummaryContributor` to provide their own display logic that's used by the Search Results widget.
+Low level searches use different display logic since there's no summary to draw from:

 * If only one field is configured, it's displayed as the title field (large, bold text is presented).
 * If two fields are present, the first is used as the title (large, bold text) and the second is the description field.